Florence awoke in a smelly, dark, wet cellar behind several bars.

 Ashlei hadn’t moved for ages.
 She couldn’t muster up the energy for anything.
 Not that there was anything to do mind you.
 Daniel hadn’t woken up.
 He occasionally groaned, but he was still completely out of it.

-Just then however the seemingly never ending silence was interrupted by an all too familiar voice.
+Suddenly the torturous silence was interrupted by an all too familiar voice.
 It was Brian.

 “Ashlei, Ashlei please, help me.
 That thing its gone now, I don’t know for how long, please!”